 Source: Avocado Seed Smoothie

 Don’t throw away that avocado seed!
-Taryn Fitz-Gerald‘s energizing Avocado Seed Smoothie is absolutely jam-packed with antioxidants.
-Using ground avocado seed as well as matcha powder, this smoothie may literally give you superpowers — or just a lot of energy to help you get through the morning.
+Taryn Fitz-Gerald‘s energizing Avocado Seed Smoothie is jam-packed with antioxidants.
+Using ground avocado seed as well as matcha powder, this smoothie may give you superpowers — or just a lot of energy to help you get through the morning.

 14. Creamy Coconut Roasted Beet Soup

 Source: Creamy Coconut Roasted Beet Soup

 Warm, yet bright and colorful, Quelcy Kogel‘s Creamy Coconut Roasted Beet Soup is the perfect meal for transitioning into the New Year.
-It’s so thick and creamy that it can even be spread on a thick, rustic bread for a unique sandwich.
+It’s so thick and creamy that it can even be spread on thick, rustic bread for a unique sandwich.
 While this soup is delicious on its own, if you want to lighten it, add a swirl of coconut or almond yogurt, and for added crunch throw in some pistachios.

 15. Fresh Turmeric Root Curry

 Source: Fresh Turmeric Root Curry

 Anupama Paliwal‘s Fresh Turmeric Root Curry is an authentic Rajasthani recipe that is very popular in the city of Jodhpur.
 This curry is also called a health booster as it is full of turmeric and other spices, which have some very impressive healing properties.